TNT Series

 TNT Series logo used from 2015 until November 30, 2016.

-TNT Series logo used from November 30, 2016 until September 17, 2025.
+TNT Series logo used from November 30, 2016, until September 17, 2025.

 TNT Series (TNT Séries, with an accent, in Brazil) is a Latin American pay television channel which is focused on airing television series of action, suspense, drama, police and science fiction..
 It is operated by Warner Bros.
 Discovery.
 Launched as a spin-off of Latin American subscription network TNT, it premiered in Argentina on 10 March 2015 replacing Infinito, whose programming was moved to truTV, whilst it was launched on the rest of Latin American countries on 17 March 2015.

-His first show to be broadcast was Hollywood: One on One.
+The channel's first show to be broadcast was Hollywood: One on One.

 In Brazil, it was launched separately on 24 April 2015, replacing Glitz.